What exactly is immunotherapy?

+Is it safe?
 It is clear based on numerous well-designed clinical trials that immunotherapy is very effective in veterinary patients.
 These studies have included studies in cancer, viral infections, bacterial infections, and allergy and autoimmune diseases.
-Most immunotherapeutics induce some side effects because the immune system must be sufficiently activated to elicit a therapeutic effect.
-These side effects often are those associated with mild cases of flu (low-grade fever, lethargy, temporary inappetance).
+Most immunotherapeutics induce some side-effects because the immune system must be sufficiently activated to elicit a therapeutic effect.
+These side-effects are often those associated with mild cases of flu (low-grade fever, lethargy, temporary inappetance).

 Which diseases are most likely to respond to immunotherapy?

 Current evidence suggests that allergic diseases, chronic viral infections, and cancer are most likely to respond to immunotherapy.

 What are the current options for immunotherapy in veterinary medicine?